-On the campaign trail: "Super Bowl of campaigns" caps Democrats' final Iowa push
+On the campaign trail: 'Super Bowl of campaigns' caps Democrats' final Iowa push

 Public opinion polls show a close race among the top of the 11 contenders vying to challenge Republican President Donald Trump in November.
 U.S. Senator Bernie Sanders and former Vice President Joe Biden are neck-in-neck for first place, with U.S. Senator Elizabeth Warren and former South Bend, Indiana, Mayor Pete Buttigieg not far behind.

-“I would call it the Super Bowl of campaigns,” quipped U.S. Senator Amy Klobuchar, whose longshot bid has strengthened in recent weeks, in a nod to the American football championship taking place on Sunday.
+“I would call it the Super Bowl of campaigns,” quipped U.S. Senator Amy Klobuchar, whose long shot bid has strengthened in recent weeks, in a nod to the American football championship taking place on Sunday.

 Here is what is happening in Iowa on the campaign trail: